-As listed above in Water Code §10910(c)(4), the primary purpose of a WSA is to evaluate whether sufficient water supply is available to meet all future demands within the water supplier's service area, including those associated with the proposed Project, during normal and dry hydrologic years for a 20-year time horizon.
-Therefore, the following information is included in this WSA:
+As listed above in Water Code §10910(c)(4), the primary purpose of a WSA is to evaluate whether sufficient water supply is available to meet all future demands within the water supplier's service area, including those associated with the proposed Project, during normal and dry hydrologic years for a 20-year planning horizon.
+Given that the SSF District shares its contractual allocation for its primary supply source (i.e., the City and County of San Francisco's RWS) with Cal Water's three Peninsula Districts (Figure 2), the collective projected supplies and demands for all three Peninsula Districts are considered in this WSA.
+More specifically, this WSA includes: